 All Early Intervention Referrals Statewide may call: 1-800-522-0066

-submitted to Office of Special Education Projects (OSEP) in April.
+application is required to be submitted to the US Office of Special Education

 Carson City, NV 89706

 Email Address: firstname.lastname@example.org

 To oversee the development and implementation of a statewide, family-centered, community-based, comprehensive, interagency service delivery system for infants and toddlers (birth through two) who are eligible for Part C services, and their families.
 This system will be continuously monitored and evaluated to ensure that appropriate and evidenced based services are provided, families are respected, supported and involved, and that the potential of each child is maximized.

 The Nevada Part C Office is responsible for a:

 If you are concerned about your child's development, the first step is to have your child referred for evaluation and assessment.
 You can refer your child directly or you can have your child's physician or another professional make the referral for you.

 The Individuals with Disabilities Education Act (IDEA) Infant and Toddler Coordinators Association is organized as a not-for-profit corporation to promote mutual assistance, cooperation, and exchange of information and ideas in the administration of Part C and to provide support to state and territory Part C coordinators.

 To achieve this, the Association is committed to:

 • Identify and represent the interests of state and territory infant and toddler early intervention programs at the national level;